fzi-forschungszentrum-informatik/BEMCom/documentation/Readme.md

 ## Before you start

-Please note this library relies heavily on docker and docker-compose.
+Please note this library relies heavily on Docker and Docker Compose.
 You may wish to familiarize yourself with these tools before using this library.
-A good starting point are the getting started pages of [docker](https://docs.docker.com/get-started/) and [docker-compose](https://docs.docker.com/compose/gettingstarted/) respectively.
+A good starting point are the getting started pages of [Docker](https://docs.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/gettingstarted/) respectively.

 ## Overview